 Step by step: Converting from an oil furnace to electric heat pump before winter

 It’s hard to think about heating oil in the midst of the hottest 21-day period in Boston’s recorded history.
-But while gas prices have started dipping downward the past month, the cost of heating oil in Massachusetts is still up 72% compared to a year ago, at around $5 a gallon.
+But while gas prices started dipping downward the past month, the cost of heating oil in Massachusetts is still up 72% compared to a year ago, at around $5 a gallon.
 That could leave many New England residents struggling to stay warm this winter.

 If you’d like to get your home off of oil heat, the secret isn’t a gas heat conversion.
 Gas, after all, is also going to be expensive this winter (not to mention climate-wrecking).
 Nope, the secret is converting from an oil furnace to an electric heat pump.